Pristina: Culture

 and the German Goethe-Institut and Friedrich Ebert Foundation.
 The Information Office of the Council of Europe was also established in Pristina.

 Of 426 protected historical monuments in Kosovo, 21 are in Pristina.
 A large number of these monuments date back to the Byzantine and Ottoman periods.

 Starting in 1945, the Yugoslav authorities began constructing a modern Pristina with the idea of "destroy the old, build the new".
 This modernization led to major changes in the structure of the buildings, their function and their surrounding environment.

-However, numerous types of monuments have been preserved, including four mosques, a restored orthodox church, an Ottoman bath, a public fountain, a clock tower, several traditional houses as well as European-influenced architecture buildings such as Kosovo Museum.
+However, numerous types of monuments have been preserved, including four mosques, a restored orthodox church, an Ottoman bath, a public fountain, a clock tower, several traditional houses as well as European-influenced architecture buildings such as the Kosovo Museum.
 These symbolize the historical and cultural character of Pristina as it was developed throughout centuries in the spirit of conquering empires (Roman, Byzantine, Ottoman and Austro-Hungarian).

-The Hivzi Sylejmani library was founded 70 years ago and it is one of the largest libraries regarding the number of books in its inventory which is nearly 100.000.
+The Hivzi Sylejmani Library was founded in 1945 and it is one of the largest libraries regarding the number of books in its inventory which is nearly 100.000.
 All of those books are in service for the library's registered readers.

 The Mbretëresha e Dardanisë (Queen of Dardania) or Hyjnesha ne Fron (The Goddess on the Throne) is an artifact that was found during some excavations in 1955 in the area of Ulpiana, a suburb of Pristina.
 It dates back to 3500 BC in the Neolithic Era and it is made of clay.
-In Pristina there is also "Hamami i Qytetit"(The City Bath) and the house of Emin Gjika which has been transformed to the Ethnographic Museum.
+In Pristina there is also "Hamami i Qytetit" (The City Bath) and the house of Emin Gjika which has been transformed to the Ethnographic Museum.
 Pristina also has its municipal archive which was established in the 1950s and holds all the records of the city, municipality and the region.